xhyrom/discord-datamining/data/articles/normal/articles/12654190110999/content.md

 <p><strong>Q: Where can I provide feedback?</strong></p>
 <p>A: If you are enrolled in the current testing program, you can provide feedback by navigating to the "You" tab in the bottom right corner of the app → tapping the “App Settings” gear icon in the top right → selecting “Appearance” → scrolling to the “New Layout” section → and selecting “Give us Feedback”</p>
 <p><strong>Q: Were there any changes to the layout of the Settings page?</strong></p>
-<p>A: No. There are no changes to the layout of the Settings page.
-However, the location has changed.
-You can find your Settings page in the "You" tab on the bottom right of the app via the gear icon in the top right of the "You" tab.</p>
+<p>A: Yes, the location has changed and we have added a search bar to Settings.
+You can find your Settings page in the "You" tab on the bottom right of the app via the gear icon in the top right of the "You" tab.
+If you want to get to settings quickly, you can also double tap the “You” tab icon at the bottom of the screen to jump to settings.</p>
 <p><strong>Q: I would like to go back to the original mobile app layout.</strong></p>
 <p>A: You can opt out of the new layout by navigating to the "You" tab  → “App Settings” → selecting “Appearance” → scrolling to the “New Layout” section → and turning off the toggle for “Show New Layout” If you choose to opt out, please also take a moment to provide feedback on the experience to help us improve.</p>
 <p><strong>Q: How many users are you testing this with and which countries is the test rolling out to?</strong></p>